-- Provision of further information,
+- Provision of further information.

-- Neighbour Benefit Sharing Program
+- Consideration as part of the Neighbour Benefit Sharing Program,

-- Changes to the assessment to include the issue(s) raised,
+- Changes to the assessment to include the issue(s) raised.

 - Mitigation measures, or

-- Changes to the project design.
+- Changes to the Project design.

 A summary of all issues raised, along with responses and references to any relevant technical reports will be provided within the EES documentation.
 During construction and operation of the wind farm, any issues or concerns will continue to be recorded and responded to.